vladen/aerobus/spec/readme.md

 });
 ```

-removes all subscriptions named as @string from #subscribers.
+removes all subscribers named as @string from  #subscribers.

 ```js
 var channel = aerobus().root,